SPECIALTY · BULIMIA NERVOSA

 Bulimia nervosa involves cycles of binge eating followed by compensatory behaviors such as purging, restriction, or excessive exercise.
 It is often invisible to those closest to the person struggling, which can make it feel even more isolating.

-Bulimia is not a character flaw.
-It is not about food, not really.
+Bulimia is not a character flaw and it is not about food.
 It is a complex psychological response to emotional pain, and it has strong, effective treatments.

 Common Signs of Bulimia Nervosa include: